 Essentialism abounds.
-Making absolute distinctions and doubling down on discrete identities and associations is part of what propaganda does: it makes things about identity.
+Making absolute distinctions and doubling down on discrete identities and associations is part of what propaganda does: it makes everything about identity.
 It makes all issues about WHO said what, rather than what they said.
 It often concerns putting the person into question as a way of avoiding a dispassionate exploration of what they actually say.

 I think we are at Nazi levels of propaganda, with consequences that are even more dire down the road if more people don’t see it.
 This is not just my opinion, or the opinion of right wingers, it is the opinion of important figures on the Left, or what is left of it after the propaganda had done its work.
 Mark Crispin Miller is a tenured professor at NYU who has taught a propaganda course for decades.
 He has spent his career showing how much BETTER the U.S. propaganda is then the Nazis, and with the current situation surrounding lockdowns and masks, he has said it is by far the most successful propaganda campaign in history, something that is in the process of getting him fired.